puyanwei/pinned-repos-extended/README.md

 ## List of Completed Projects

-* **Quark Text Editor** - Recreating a coding text editor built in 2 weeks.
+* [**Quark Text Editor**](https://github.com/puyanwei/Quark-Text-Editor) - Recreating a coding text editor built in 2 weeks.
 Inspired by Atom.
 Final group project for Makers Academy.

-* **Pokeball Run** - An iPhone game using the gyroscope for movement.
+* [**Pokeball Run**](https://github.com/puyanwei/Pokeball-Run) - An iPhone game using the gyroscope for movement.
 1 week group project.

-* **Notes App** - Single page app built using only vanilla Javascript with no extra libraries of frameworks.
+* [**Notes App**](https://github.com/puyanwei/Notes-App-SPA) - Single page app built using only vanilla Javascript with no extra libraries of frameworks.
 Used a custom built testing framework Espresso.
 Used a strict model, views, controller structure.
-* **Espresso** - A custom made Testing Framework built in vanilla Javascript for testing the Notes App.
+* [**Espresso**](https://github.com/puyanwei/espresso) - A custom made Testing Framework built in vanilla Javascript for testing the Notes App.

-* AirBnB - Website clone using a Mongo DB database.
-1 week group project.
+* AirBnB - Website clone of the famous holiday room rental company.
+Uses a database to keep track of the members signing in and their bookings.
+This was a 1 week group project.

-* **Tic Tac Toe** - Ruby tech test adhering to strict coding principles.
+* [**Tic Tac Toe**](https://github.com/puyanwei/tic-tac-toe) - Ruby tech test adhering to strict coding principles.

-* **Thermostat** - Web app to increase and decreate temperature, and includes use of an API weathermap.
+* [**Thermostat**](https://github.com/puyanwei/thermostat) - Web app to increase and decreate temperature, and includes use of an API weathermap.

-* **Sodoku Solver** - Interface for completing a sodoku puzzle.
+* [**Sodoku Solver**](https://github.com/puyanwei/soduku-solver) - Interface for completing a sodoku puzzle.
 DOM manipulation practice.

-// more to add, also must include links
+* [**Bank System**](https://github.com/puyanwei/bank-tech-test) - A tech test imitating a banking system.

+* [**God of Cookery Takeaway**](https://github.com/puyanwei/The-God-of-Cookery-Takeaway) - Programme of a takeaway system inspired by one of my favourite films.
+Orders receive a confirmation by text message!

 # THE SOON